IRFM/thermavip/docs/datatypes.md

 -	`VipIntervalSampleVector`: a typedef of`QVector<VipIntervalSample>` used to represent histograms within Thermavip.
 -	`VipNDArray` and its derived classes (`VipNDArrayView`, `VipNDArrayType` and `VipNDArrayTypeView`) representing a dynamic N-dimension array of any type.
 Images within Thermavip are manipulated using `VipNDArray`.
 -	`VipHybridVector` 1D vector class using either static or dynamic storage and used to represent coordinates, shapes and strides for `VipNDArray` objects.
--	`VipShape` and `VipSceneModel` representing arbitray 2D shapes mainly used to extract statistical data inside sub-part of images.
+-	`VipShape` and `VipSceneModel` representing arbitray 2D shapes mainly used to extract statistical data inside sub-part of images, or to represent video annotations.

 The classes `VipPointVector`, `VipIntervalSampleVector` and `VipNDArray` internally use **Copy On Write** (COW) to avoid unnecessary allocations and copies.
 The classes `VipShape` and `VipSceneModel` use **explicit sharing**.
 This means that modifying one object will change all copies.